spoorthinavale4-cmyk/phishguard-security-copilot/README.md

 ---
 ## Model Performance

-Evaluated on a held-out test set (2,211 samples) from the UCI Phishing Websites Dataset:
+Evaluated on a held-out test set (2,211 samples) from the Kaggle phishing url Dataset:

 | Class       | Precision | Recall | F1 Score |
 |-------------|-----------|--------|----------|